 Knowing your passion is essential to having a happy and productive college career and professional success.

-If you’re not sure what your passions are, ask yourself these questions:
+However, if you’re not sure what your passions are, you can explore your mindset by asking yourself these questions:

-What do you love to do that you seem never to have time for?
+What do you love to do that you wish you had more time for?

 What’s an activity which never bores you?